andromedia/info_projectX/doc/payment/FreeTFT_testtoken.md

 Issuer of FreeTFT = GCBGS5TFE2BPPUVY55ZPEMWWGR6CLQ7T6P46SOFGHXEBJ34MSP6HVEUT

 Stellar works with trustlines (establishment of it costs a very small amount of XLMs).
 This trustline needs to be established as well.

+### Setup of FreeTFT in Lobstr wallet

+An example of a setup in a mobile wallet:

+- Create your wallet and buy XLMs (to refund your 1.5 XLM, but also setup of each new account requires about 2.6 XLM)
+- Select 'Assets'
+- Select 'More Assets'
+- Select 'Add custom'
+- Enter domain name www.threefold.io
+- Add FreeTFT